Tamon's B-Side

 Tamon's B-Side (多聞くん今どっち!?, Tamon-kun Ima Dotchi!?) is a Japanese manga series written and illustrated by Yuki Shiwasu.
 It was originally a one-shot published in Hakusensha's shōjo manga magazine Hana to Yume in August 2021, before being serialized in the same magazine from October of the same year.
-An anime television series adaptation produced by J.C.Staff is set to premiere in January 2026.
+An anime television series adaptation produced by J.C.Staff aired from January to March 2026.

+Plot

+Utage Kinoshita is an excitable high school student who supports Tamon Fukuhara, a wildly popular member of the idol group F/ACE.
+To Utage, Tamon is a flawless, radiant idol who gives her the motivation to get through daily life.
+Utage works as a part-time housekeeper, and is assigned a new client when a coworker gets sick.
+To her surprise, this new client is Tamon, and she quickly discovers that behind his perfect public image, he is deeply insecure, pessimistic, gloomy, and has no friends.
+As Utage becomes involved in Tamon's private life, she works to support him through his self-doubt and fear of failing his fans, while struggling to reconcile the contrast between his idol persona and his true self.